Small Business Taxes & ManagementTM--Copyright 2019, A/N Group, Inc.

 The reporting threshold for nonemployee compensation, services, etc. and rents is $600.
 If the amount paid during the year is $600 or more, you owe the recipient a 1099-MISC.
 (The threshold is only $10 in the case of royalties.)

 1099-INT.
 This form is for interest payments.
 It's easy to overlook this one.
 But there's a good chance the business made interest payments to a shareholder for a loan.
-The business may have made interest payments on funds borrowed from an angel investor or relative, on accounts payable, etc. The reporting threshold is $600 for such payments (it's $10 for banks, credit unions, etc.).
+The business may have made interest payments on funds borrowed from an angel investor or relative, on accounts payable, etc. The reporting threshold is $10 for such payments.
+(The threshold for reporting may be $600 in some cases.)

 1099-DIV.
 Regular (C) corporations that pay dividends have to report such amounts on a 1099-DIV.
 Whether or not a distribution is a dividend depends on a number of factors.
 Generally a payment from a C corporation's earnings and profits (similar to retained earnings) is a dividend.
 Dividends to a recipient of $10 or more are reportable.
 Liquidating dividends are reportable when they amount to $600 or more.
 (Under certain circumstances, distributions by an S corporation could be reportable dividends.)